 Adult victims have a much shorter statute of limitations than child victims.
 An adult victim of rape or sexual assault has 12 years from the date of the crime to report it.
 If an adult is the victim of sex trafficking, they have 10 years from the most recent offense to report it.

-What This Means for The Accused
+What The Statute of Limitations Means for The Accused

 This law does put those accused of sex crimes at a disadvantage, as it aims to give victims more time to come forward.
 If you have been falsely accused, though, this can cause unnecessary stress and worry.